pkopriv2/bashum/README.md

 Resource your bash environment.
 Usually, just start a new terminal session.

+# Installing Bashums

+With the latest releast of bashum, installing packages has become incredibly easy.
+To search for a list of bashums to install, simply type:

+	bashum search <expression>

+The search expressions are simply grep expressions - so feel free to use those regular expressions!
+Once you have found a bashum to install, type:

+	bashum install <package> [--version <optional_version>]

+And that's it!

+By default, bashum is configured with a single remote repository (https://github.com/pkopriv2/bashum\_repo).
+You may add as many repositories as you'd like by using:

+	bashum remote add <url>

+A bashum repository is nothing but a git repo, so feel free to make your own!

 # Building a Bashum Project

 The standard set of bashum files are those that are assembled by default when building a bashum project: